EdgarChristopherMirandaOrtiz/Challenge/README.md

       # counts: your data frame with columns T1..T8, H9..H16

       # Drop genes with zero counts across all samples
+      # Removes genes that are "completely absent" across "all samples"
       counts <- counts[rowSums(counts) > 0, , drop = FALSE]
       cat("After zero-row filter:", nrow(counts), "genes and", ncol(counts), "samples\n")
             # cat() → prints a quick summary

 ### Grouping into T0 & H24

+When we want to se how RAW DATA behavior alone, say plot of the CPM/FPM of each gene in T1 to H16, grouping by condition T0 or H24 is not introducing BIAS, it is just labeling:

+→ We aren't filtering based on the difference

+→ We are "organizing" the samples

+   → It become BIAS when we decide based on these groups which genes to keep

       ## Build colData for grouping (T0 vs H24)
       samples <- colnames(counts)